streamgao/nyu-labor-class/01-hello-world/homework-example/README.md

 </form>
 ```

-The following code accepts the POST request and renders teh data.
+The following code accepts the POST request and renders the data.

 ```javascript
 // Accept a POST request and display it (template in the file views/new.handlebars)